Common Server Issues and How to Fix Them

 The Problem:

 Server downtime occurs when your server becomes unavailable, preventing users from accessing your website or application.
-This can be caused by hardware failures, software bugs, or even external factors like power outages.
+This can be caused by hardware failures, software bugs, or even cyberattacks.

 How to Fix It: